morejava/Smartbox-software/doc/smartbox-configuration.md

 Section name is `[statusd]`

-Enable this module (true or false)
+Enable this module if you want to read the status inputs.

     STATUSD_ENABLED=false